jolivain/trusted-firmware-a/docs/threat_model/threat_model.rst

 - No experimental features are enabled.
 We do not consider threats that may come from them.

+- The platform's hardware complies with the `PSR specification`_.

 Data Flow Diagram
 =================